mauvaisetroupe/architech/content/en/knowledgebase/bigdata/lakehouse-iceberg-delta/_index.md

 ### Data Lake limitations

-#### Reliability
+#### Reliability & Data Integrity

-In data management, maintaining reliability is challenging
+In a classical Data Lake, maintaining reliability is challenging.
-- Adding data to evolving schemas and performing updates or deletions are complex tasks that often require manual correction, especially following job failures.
+- Writing operation on existing datasets could lead to incorrect data reads.
+Performing updates or deletions are complex tasks that often require manual correction, especially following job failures that can corrupt the data integrity.
 - Combining streaming with batch processing is tricky as it can lead to misinterpretations by processing engines like Spark.
-- Furthermore, ensuring traceability and safe concurrent modifications across multiple partitions by various jobs is difficult, risking data integrity and consistency.
-Efficient systems must manage these aspects to prevent reliability issues.
+- Safe concurrent modifications across multiple partitions by various jobs is difficult, risking data integrity and consistency
+- Ensuring traceability of writing operation is not out-of-the-box

 #### Security and privacy